mfthomps/Labtainers/headless-lite/README.md

 6. Cd to correct directory to update labtainer.tar. `cd distrib`.
 7. Update the labtainer.tar file `./mkdist.sh`.
 Ignore errors.
 8. Cd to correct directory to build image. `cd ../scripts/designer/bin`
 9. Run scripts to create the image in two stages: `./create_headless_master_stage_1.sh && ./create_headless_master_stage_2.sh`.
-These were separated to make subsequent builds faster, ie if you only need to update configuration files, you only need to run the second stage.
+These were separated to make subsequent builds faster, ie. if you only need to update configuration files, you only need to run the second stage.
 10. Cd to headless-lite directory (or open new shell tab). `cd $LABTAINER_DIR/headless-lite/`
 11. Launch the containers using docker-compose.yml. `docker-compose up`
 12. Open browser and goto http://localhost:6901/vnc.html (using pw from $LABTAINER_DIR/headless-lite/Dockerfile.labtainer.master.stage.2, default is: changeme.
 Also the sudo password is found in the same file, default is: labtainer)

 Optionally (push container to hub.docker.com)
 a.
 Create an account on docker hub.
 b.
-Tag the container created in previous steps (create_headline_master.sh) to match [your docker username]/labtainer.master. `docker tag 259872983749[replace this with your hash shown when running create_headline_master.sh] [your docker username]/labtainer.master`.
+Tag the container created in previous steps (create_headline_master.sh) to match [your docker username]/labtainer.master. `docker tag 259872983749[replace this with your hash shown when running create_headline_master_stage_2.sh] [your docker username]/labtainer.master`.
 c.
 Push that image to dockerhub. `docker push [your docker username]/labtainer.master`.
 d.
 Edit the docker-compose.yml file to rename that repo/container above.
 e.
 Test new docker-compose.yml file. `docker-compose up`.
 This command should pull down that image from hub.docker.com.